ndaaktan/Contact-Report-Microservices/README.md

 * You can list all reports and reports status by using GetAllReports end point.

   <img src="https://user-images.githubusercontent.com/61392140/161594534-fbb54f6e-9639-4d61-9802-838e4a1e986e.png"/>
-* Finally, you can download report by DownloadReport endpoint.
+* Finally, you can download report by using DownloadReport endpoint.

   <img src="https://user-images.githubusercontent.com/61392140/161594798-c68f20f9-4972-4ac5-a884-c9075b7ec094.png"/>